communitiesuk/delta-common-infrastructure/docs/security/03_network.md

 Several of the instances are SSM enabled and AWS Systems Manager Session Manager can be used to access them.

-TODO: Make sure logging and KMS is set up for session manager in eu-west-1
+TODO DT-165: Make sure logging and KMS is set up for session manager in eu-west-1

 Excluding application traffic the only other network ingress point is an IP-restricted SSH bastion.
 This is primarily used for development access in the test and staging accounts, but also acts as a backup method for accessing production.
 Developer's SSH public keys are uploaded to an S3 bucket, and the bastion host automatically fetches these and sets up a user per-key.

-TODO: Ship SSH logs to CloudWatch from the bastion host.
+TODO DT-166: Ship SSH logs to CloudWatch from the bastion host.

 There is also a GitHub runner instance in each environment attached to the delta-marklogic-deploy repository.
+This is not accessible from the internet, but it does fetch and execute jobs from GitHub Actions.

 ## Egress